Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 **++0002++:** *Overt.
 Contain.
 Amputate.
 Escalate.*

 Well.
 Instructions simply didn’t come more brute-force than that.
-In the grid of Hierarchy discretion codes, *'Overt Contain Amputate Escalate’* translated to: *'Do not be subtle.
+In the grid of Hierarchy discretion codes, '*Overt Contain Amputate Escalate’* translated to: '*Do not be subtle.
 Take over as quickly as you can, kill all witnesses and silence all communications, destroy everything when you are done and let senior agents worry about damage control’*.

 **++0002++:** *\<Impatience\> Any other questions?*